-- At the base of a starter track, at the rear to ensure no gaps occur which vermin can access behind the system. - To the front of a starter track to ensure finish is neat and tidy. - General appearance of the texture, using the guidance above. - Tolerances using the guidance indicated in section 10.3. - All weather seals including junctions at window reveals, sills and heads to be checked to ensure they are sealed correctly. - Overhang of the window sills to the face of the surface finish to be a minimum 40mm. - Junctions at eaves or soffit level to be fully sealed, whilst with verge trims ensuring jointing clips have been used and the junctions are fully sealed. - Parapet level to ensure this is sealed correctly. - Rear of a parapet, to ensure it has the correct flashing has been provided. - General tidiness of the work. - Finished work against project details.
+- At the base of a starter track, at the rear to ensure no gaps occur which vermin can access behind the system. - To the front of a starter track to ensure the brick slips are neat and tidy. - General appearance of the brick slips should be reasonably uniform in texture, finish and colour, including pointing mortar, using the guidance above. - Tolerances using the guidance indicated in section 9.1.2. - All weatherseals including junctions at window reveals, sills and heads to be checked to ensure they are sealed correctly. - Overhang of the window sills to the face of the surface finish to be a minimum 40mm. - Junctions at eaves or soffit level to be fully sealed, whilst with verge trims ensuring jointing clips have been used and the junctions are fully sealed. - Parapet level to ensure this is sealed correctly. - Rear of a parapet, to ensure it has the correct flashing has been provided. - General tidiness of the work. - Finished work against project details.